shivenigma/shivenigma.github.io/_posts/2020-08-01-qwerty-to-dvorak-2.md

 ---
 layout: post
-title: My experience of swiching to Dvorak from Qwerty
+title: My experience of switching to Dvorak from Qwerty
 date: 2020-08-01
 excerpt:  If you ask me what's the most painful thing in switching to a new layout, my answer is shortcuts.
 I have configured a lot of shortcuts based on qwerty.
 After the change, it became really hard to use them.
 Even the universal shortcuts such as Cut/Copy/Paste won't be in the same place.
 tags: [typewriting, typing, dvorak, programmer's dvorak, qwerty, keyboard, rsi]